PaeyMoopy/PlexMate/docs/webhook-setup.md

 8. Click **Save**

-## Verifying Webhook Setup
+## Verifying Setup

-To verify that your webhooks are set up correctly:
+To verify that your setup is working correctly:

-1. In Sonarr/Radarr, you can use the **Test** button on the webhook configuration page
-2. Check PlexMate logs for confirmation messages when webhooks are received
+1. Check PlexMate logs for any warning or error messages
-3. Run the `!stats` command in your Discord admin channel to see if data is being collected
+2. Run the `!stats` command in your Discord admin channel to see if data is being collected
-4. Set up a dashboard with `!stats dashboard` to see real-time updates
+3. Set up a dashboard with `!stats dashboard` to see real-time updates

 ## Troubleshooting

-If webhooks are not working correctly:

-1. Verify that the PlexMate bot is running and the webhook server is active
+If you're experiencing issues:

+1. Verify that your environment variables are correctly set in the `.env` file
-2. Check that the server IP address and port are correct
+2. Check that the URLs are accessible from the server running PlexMate
-3. Check firewall settings to ensure the webhook port is accessible
+3. Ensure API keys have the correct permissions
-4. Examine PlexMate logs for any error messages
+4. Check PlexMate logs for any error messages
-5. Verify network connectivity between your applications and the PlexMate server
+5. Restart the PlexMate service after making changes to the `.env` file